adwet007/Supply_Chain_Issue/README.md

 #### 2.Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
 You will be provided with the transcript of this business review meeting in comic form.

 #### 3.Create relevant insights not provided in the metric list/stakeholder meeting.

+## Insights

+#### 1.OTIF (On-Time In-Full) Performance:

+The overall OTIF percentage is 29.02%, falling significantly short of the target 65.91% (-55.97%).
+This indicates that a large portion of orders are not being delivered as promised.

+#### 2.Delayed Orders:

+66% of orders are delayed, and the average delay in delivery is concerning, highlighting a need to improve supply chain logistics and scheduling.

+#### 3.City-Wise Performance:

+Ahmedabad performs slightly better in OTIF at 54.20% compared to Surat (52.55%) and Vadodara (51.56%), but all three cities fall well below target levels.